 The panel received input from Albertans across the province, including individuals receiving PDD services, family members, service providers, advocacy groups, community disability workers and other interested Albertans through:

 - online survey

 - written, art or video submissions

-The review panel is currently reviewing all of the feedback and will provide a report to the minster on what they heard during the engagement.
+The review panel is currently reviewing and analyzing all of the feedback received.
+Once completed, they will provide a report to the minster on what they heard.